 Each film magazine (roll of film) during the Apollo missions typically contained up to approximately 160 color or 200 black and white exposures.
 Prior to and during the missions, the magazines were letter referenced (Magazine M, N, O, etc.), and when the images were indexed following the missions, they were designated with ascending numbers, with, for example, Apollo 7 photography consists of magazines indexed as AS07-03 (magazine M) through AS07-11 (Magazine P).
 The individual magazines and images were numbered sequentially throughout the Apollo Program beginning with Apollo 7 (AS07-03-1511) and ending with Apollo 17 (AS17-155-23776).
 Learn more about Apollo Era Photography here.

-Apollospace provides three basic ways of viewing these images: online as full-screen web-quality images; high resolution digital downloads; and even higher resolution images on tangible media.
+Apollospace provides three basic ways of viewing these images: online as full-screen web-quality images; high resolution digital downloads; and even higher resolution images on tangible media, specifically our Apollo Flight Images collections.
 Whether browsing the images online, downloading, or purchasing program and mission media collections from our store, Apollospace offers the highest quality, fully processed, restored, corrected, and enhanced Apollo era photographs available.
-Apollospace is the source for the best Apollo era images there are.
+Apollospace is the source for the best Apollo flight images available.
 See our Apollospace Image Process page.

 To enjoy the full screen online versions of these amazing images individually, or as slide shows, just click on the mission and magazine pages.
 For higher resolution images, go to our store for the digital downloads or click the link on the individual magazine pages.